 Super balanced even after 11 years.
 Without any doubt a big big wine.
 Will buy my second bottle to be stored in my cellar. — 2 years ago

 Pronounced nose of Juicy red plums, red cherries, strawberry, raspberry and cranberry, rose hips, dust ... fresh herbs and mint then licorice.
 Med+ acid, medium body with smooth silky integrated tannins.
 Medium finish but overall so incredibly weightless yet with so much character... showed even better the second night!

 What is so impressive is how refreshing and lifted this is amongst so many darker ready wines from this warm vintage!!! — a year ago

 Was lucky enough to try again.
 History of Chapoutier family dates back to the early 19th century when current owner Michel Chapoutier’s great-, great-, great-grandfather Marius purchased estate & famous l’Hermitage vineyards.
 Aromas of rich red fruits and elegant spice.
 On the palate raspberry, cherry & currant flavors with notes of floral and oak.
 Firm tight Rustic tannins that ease up a bit with time, well balanced ending with spice and cedar.
 Very nice!
 Tasting Sample.
 Has lots of room to bottle evolve. — 2 years ago

 Tastes like Cab Franc done well, fuller bodied at 14% abv, smoke, pyrazene, cedar, dark cherries, and game.
-Medium tannins and elevated acidity. — a year ago
+Medium tannins and elevated acidity. — 2 years ago

 Lots of fun bottles were popped at Al’s hosting this past weekend for his birthday celebration.
 All were served blind.
 1 sparkler, 2 whites, 6 reds and 1 dessert wine.

-Wonderful wine, best producer! — a year ago
+Wonderful wine, best producer! — 2 years ago